MattPahuta/developer-portfolio-fem/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - I made quite a few different choices as what Jessica went with, but her video walkthrough of the project is immensely useful for those learning more advanced CSS and for getting a sense of how an experienced developer would tackle a project like this.
+- [Example resource 1](https://www.example.com) - Part way into my development of this project, I found Jessica Chan's video walkthrough on YouTube.
+I made quite a few different choices as what Jessica went with, but her video walkthrough of the project is immensely useful for those learning more advanced CSS and for getting a sense of how an experienced developer would tackle a project like this.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [ModernCSS](https://moderncss.dev/css-button-styling-guide/) - Stephanie Eckles's button styling guid is something I keep coming back to over and over again.
+This project was no different.

 ## Author